openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/apis/CoreFileKit/cj-apis-file_fs.md

 }
 ```

-**Function:** File offset pointer relative position type, used by the lseek interface.
+**Function:** Specifies the reference position type for file offset pointers, used by the lseek interface.

 **System Capability:** SystemCapability.FileManagement.File.FileIO